Small business group files suit over Biden student loan plan

 “This bailout is going to affect everyone in this country because of the mass size of the program," she said.
 “And everyone should have the opportunity to provide their views to the government."
 She added: “These universities need to be held accountable for this student debt crisis.”

-The Job Creators Network has previously sued to try to to block the Biden administration's COVID vaccine mandate on businesses.
-It also sued Major League Baseball in 2001 for moving the All-Star game out of Atlanta over objections to changes to Georgia’s voting laws.
-The suit, which cited losses to local businesses, was later dropped.
+The Job Creators Network Foundation has previously turned to the courts to try to to block the Biden administration's COVID-19 vaccine mandate on businesses.
+It also sued Major League Baseball in 2021 for moving the All-Star game out of Atlanta over objections to changes to Georgia’s voting laws.
+That lawsuit, which cited losses to local businesses, was later dropped.

-The new suit is one of a growing number of legal challenges against the proposal laid out by President Joe Biden in late August to cancel up to $20,000 in debt for certain borrowers.
+The new lawsuit is one of a growing number of legal challenges trying to halt the proposal laid out by President Joe Biden in late August to cancel up to $20,000 in debt for certain borrowers.

-Six Republican-led states filed suit late last month, accusing the Biden administration of overstepping its executive powers.
-And the Pacific Legal Foundation, a Sacramento, California, legal advocacy group, filed suit in federal court in Indiana, calling the plan an illegal overreach that would increase state tax burdens for some Americans who get their debt forgiven.
+Six Republican-led states filed suit late last month, accusing the Biden administration of overstepping its executive powers, as did the Pacific Legal Foundation, a Sacramento, California, legal advocacy group.
+Their lawsuit, filed in federal court in Indiana, calls the plan an illegal overreach that would increase state tax burdens for some Americans who get their debt forgiven.

 Meanwhile, a federal judge in Wisconsin last week dismissed a lawsuit from a local taxpayers group, the Brown County Taxpayers Association, that sought to block the program, ruling that the group didn't have standing to bring the lawsuit.
 The group had argued that Biden’s order unlawfully circumvented Congress’ power over spending and said the plan was discriminatory because it sought to give particular help to borrowers of color.